celestiaorg/docs/nodes/celestia-node-store-structure.md

 ---
-description: This section contains information on the celestia-node datastore and it's contents.
+description: This section contains information on the celestia-node datastore and its contents.
 ---

 # celestia-node store